Summary

 This position has full time on-site requirements.

-An eligibility list may be established to fill both current and/or future permanent vacancies.
+An eligibility list may be established to fill future temporary and permanent vacancies.

 Please refer to MyHR for more information on Temporary Market Adjustments.